 The image associated with this article depicts just how the once forward-leaning government has become a bit of a laggard in its race toward modernization and the cloud.
 The pictured technology is all but gone in the commercial world, but remains predominant in some federal agencies.
 It's acting as an anchor in the move towards IT modernization.

 Employees and contractors can still be seen toting lanyards and keychains full of old authenticators.
 Meanwhile, it's known that these "approved" legacy solutions are costly, don't support the cloud and never will.
 Yet, with IT modernization, and other government megatrends, the government is supposed to be moving quickly to the cloud with solutions that enable it while increasing security and the user experience?

 Duo does just that.
-In fact, after hearing about the requirements of what constitutes IT modernization - we read like a case study.
+In fact, after hearing about the requirements of what constitutes IT modernization - we read like a customer story.
 We check all the boxes.
 Improve security, reduce costs, improve user experience, etc. In fact, we have developed a fed-specific "IT modernization calculator" that will calculate the cost reductions associated with replacing legacy solutions with Duo.
 But I digress, as sales people are prone to do. :)

 Meanwhile, in other agencies, there are "gaps" where PIV is not viable, for whatever reason.
 Consequently, modern MFA solutions like Duo can replace legacy solutions and fill gaps while building the bridge to zero trust.
 Fly and build.